Emminex23/explain-like-i-am/README.md

 **I can explain anything to anyone.
 Try me!**

 An AI-powered agent that translates complex content into simple explanations tailored for ANY audience.
-Built with the [SmythOS SDK](https://smythos.com).
+Built for the [SmythOS](https://smythos.com) Smyth Forged competition.

 ![Explain Like I'm...
 Demo](./demo.png)